breadbread1984/GODIVA/README.md

 python3 pretrain.py --mode test --type (original|ema_update) --img <path/to/image>
 ```

+a pretrained model with size 64x64, token_num 10000 and ema_update trained on imagenet is enclosed under directory models

 a pair of imagenet-pretrained ema update encoder and decoder are provided in this repo.

 here are some reconstruction examples.